Obama lays out plans in his first post-presidency public appearance

 "The single most important thing I can do is to help prepare the next generation of leadership to take up the baton."

-In his first public appearance since leaving the White House, former president Barack Obama said that empowering young people to take on leadership roles would be the "single most important" issue in his post-presidency life.
+In his first public appearance since leaving the White House, former President Barack Obama said that empowering young people to take on leadership roles would be the "single most important" issue in his post-presidency life.

 "What I'm convinced of is that although there are all kinds of issues I care about, and all kinds of issues I can work on, the single most important thing I can do is to help prepare the next generation of leadership to take up the baton and to take their own crack at changing the world," Obama said at a panel discussion on civic engagement that he led at the University of Chicago on Monday.